 “It is time.
 I knew this moment would come,” she said softly, her long thin tail curling up in delight the only sign of her excitement.
 In the dark, her spots and markings were hard to make out, but her eyes were clear and bright even though it was a moonless night as they shone with possibilities.

-He wanted to protest, to roll over his matt of grasses and tell her that her teaching and visions were all wrong, that the middle of the night, when even the most diehard of the hunters drunk on wine had fallen to the seduction of slumber was no time for such nonsense, but it would be a lie.
+He wanted to protest, to roll over his mat of grasses and tell her that her teaching and visions were all wrong, that the middle of the night, when even the most diehard of the hunters drunk on wine had fallen to the seduction of slumber, was no time for such nonsense, but it would be a lie.
 He could feel it himself that now was the time for him to complete his training.
 It was unnerving that he knew that, but something about tonight, something about this moment was right.
 The vision would be strong.
 When he first started, he’d only get a faintest inkling of when, but not anymore.
 He had begun to feel the currents of fate himself now, and all the doubts he had in the beginning had been laid bare.

 “Is anyone even still awake?” he asked, rising from his grass mat, setting the blanket he slept under aside.